English language portals

 The local government database is limited to notices published by 47 prefectures and 20 large cities as designated in Japan’s Agreement on Government Procurement.
-The section has a slightly different interface, and lists the latest notices, with a description of the actual item procured.
-It does not list notices of invitation.
+The search section has a slightly different interface, as it does not list notices of invitation.

 Scope: National, regional, local